 Writer, historian and curator David Deitcher, (Affectionate Men) who also grew up in Montreal, presents Stone's work as a means of exploring some of the ways in which Deitcher himself subjectively experiences, uses, and is affected by photographs.

 Stone (1928-1992) considered himself a commercial photographer, not an artist.
 His photographs of postwar Montreal reflect the period of economic and social repression.
+His early photos scouting photos are subtly erotic, reflecting an oblique sexual point of view that carries through much of his work.

 Beginning in 1953 under the name Mark One Studio, Stone was marketing male physique photos.
 "With their dubious claims to athleticism and/or art, such magazines offered a dime-thin veneer of deniability to closeted customers."